coreos/coreos-ci/README-upstream-ci.md

 ### Writing a Jenkinsfile

+Upstream repos must have a Jenkins pipeline in a file called `.cci.jenkinsfile` at the root of the repo.

-Jobs in the `.cci.jenkinsfile` should heavily leverage the custom steps in [coreos-ci-lib](https://github.com/coreos/coreos-ci-lib).
+This pipeline should heavily leverage the custom steps in [coreos-ci-lib](https://github.com/coreos/coreos-ci-lib).
 This is a global shared library which all jobs automatically have access to.